mantidproject/mantid/docs/source/algorithms/MaskDetectorsIf-v1.rst

    the ``InputCalFile`` are copied over to the ``OutputCalFile``.

 Output to a workspace
    For this mode the ``OutputWorkspace`` property has to be set.
-The algorithm masks the selected detectors for the output workspace.
-This does not clear the data in the spectra under question.
+The algorithm masks the selected detectors (:literal:`Mode='SelectIf'`) or unmasks deselected ones (:literal:`Mode='DeselectIf'`) for the output workspace.
+Masking does not clear the data in the spectra under question.
 Use :ref:`ClearMaskedSpectra <algm-ClearMaskedSpectra>` to clear the masked data manually.

 Usage
 -----